m0smith/annals/README.md

 Save the state of active tasks and keep them all active (`annals-checkpoint`)

 > Same as `desktop-save` on all the active tasks.
 In addition, save the associated non-file buffers.
+Running `annals-task` without changing the task will also perform a checkpoint.

 Associate a non-file buffer to be saved as part of the annal (`annals-buffer-name-create`)